Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Weighted function spaces

 \end{bem}

-\section{Weighted function spaces}
+\chapter{Weighted function spaces}

-In this section we give the definition of some locally convex vector spaces consisting of weighted functions.
-The Lie groups that are constructed in this paper will be modelled on these spaces.
+In this chapter we give the definition of some locally convex vector spaces consisting of weighted functions.
+The Lie groups that are constructed in this work will be modelled on these spaces.
 We first discuss maps between normed spaces.
-In \refer{susec:GewAbb_Bildbereich-lokalkonvex}, we will also look at maps that take values in arbitrary locally convex spaces.
+In \refer{sec:GewAbb_Bildbereich-lokalkonvex}, we will also look at maps that take values in arbitrary locally convex spaces.
 The treatment of the latter spaces requires some rather technical effort.
-Since these function spaces are only needed in \refer{susec: Weighted_maps_into_locally_convex_Lie_groups} and \refer{susec:LArger_group_CWvanK}, the reader may eventually skip the section.
+Since these function spaces are only needed in \refer{sec: Weighted_maps_into_locally_convex_Lie_groups}, the reader may eventually skip this section.

-\subsection{Definition and examples}
+\section{Definition and examples}

 \begin{defi} Let $\SX$ and $\SY$ be normed spaces and $\UF \subseteq \SX$ an open nonempty set.
 For $k \in \N$ and a map $f: \UF \to \cl{\R}$ we define the quasinorm